← Back to projects

 Live Demo

-Compare two MCMC sampling algorithms on a mixture-of-Gaussians target distribution.
-The blue heatmap shows the probability density — a good sampler should spend more time in brighter regions.
+Compare two MCMC sampling algorithms on a random mixture-of-Gaussians target (reshuffled on every page load).
+The blue heatmap shows the probability density; a good sampler should spend more time in brighter regions and achieve higher coverage.

 Random Walk Metropolis